-I’m a first-year PhD student in the Graduate Group in Ecology, co-advised by Sebastian Schreiber.
+I’m a third-year PhD candidate in the Graduate Group in Ecology, co-advised by Sebastian Schreiber.
 I hail from the frigid land of Minnesota, where I was born, raised by a pack of wolves, and graduated from St. John’s University.
 I am studying the effects of pathogen/parasite virulence and behavioral modification on host populations, specifically in Geocoris pallens.

 Email: mjculshawmaurer (at) ucdavis (dot) edu

 If you’re into looking at CVs, here’s mine: KAPOW!

 I am new to the world of entomology, coming from a general ecology and environmental science background.
 I’ve worked on maple sap production, shallow lake limnology, fish habitats in streams, river geomorphology, and Daphnia ecophysiology.
 I am broadly interested in how non-consumptive effects and phenotypic shifts can cause cascading effects through communities and ecosystems.

 I am currently working on several projects: investigating a novel pathogen in Geocoris pallens, which induces a high-cannibalism phenotype in its host.
 I am interested in how virulent effects such as reduced fecundity and survival compare to the behavioral shift towards high cannibalism, with respect to overall population dynamics.